 10. Steering and Shift Mechanisms in Good Condition

-Taking a look at the functionality of your sailboat’s steering and shifting abilities is an important item for any pre-sail checklist since you’ll be using these quite often while out on the water.
+Taking a look at the functionality of your sailboat’s steering and shifting abilities is an important item for all sailing checklists since you’ll be using these quite often while out on the water.

 11. Sufficient Amount of Fuel